 Characterizing the geophysical template and ecosystem responses

 An important recent advance at HBR has been moving beyond the small gauged watersheds that were the subject of most of the early manipulations (Table 2) and developing a more detailed understanding of the spatial heterogeneity present across the entire HBR valley (~3000 ha).
 We use the term “valley-wide” to describe research at this larger scale.
 Variations in bedrock, glacial deposits, topography and disturbance history structure the vegetation patterns in the valley.
-These vegetation patterns combine with physical factors such as climate and soils to influence landscape scale patterns of important ecosystem characteristics such as foliar chemistry (FIG. 18 Foliar N image), N cycling , stream chemistry (FIG 19 Buso and Likens pH map), and bird abundance (FIG. 20).
+These vegetation patterns combine with physical factors such as climate and soils to influence landscape scale patterns of important ecosystem characteristics such as foliar chemistry (FIG. 18 Foliar N image), N cycling , stream chemistry (FIG 19 Buso and Likens pH map), and animal populations (FIG. 20).
 Research on this underlying template and its influence on landscape-level patterns is an important part of the HBR project.
-We provide three examples below:

 2.5.1 Hydropedologic research: Validating and extending the model of hydrology and soil formation (Research team: Bailey, McGuire...)

-Our recent research has shown that soil units defined by varying expression of podzolization, the dominant soil forming process in the HBR region, are distributed according to distinct regimes in water table fluctuation in soils (FIG. 21) (Bailey et al. 2014, Gannon et al. 2014).
+Our recent research has shown that soil units defined by varying expression of podzolization, the dominant soil forming process in the Northern Forest region, are distributed according to distinct regimes in water table fluctuation in soils (FIG. 21) (Bailey et al. 2014, Gannon et al. 2014).
 We have shown that the distribution of these “hydropedologic units” can be predicted by topographic analysis at the catchment scale (Gillin et al. 2015).
 The hydropedologic approach has been useful in understanding stream chemistry (Zimmer et al. 2013, McGuire et al. 2014, Gannon et al. in press) and N dynamics (Morse et al. 2014, Wexler et al. 2014).
-The next phase in this research is to extend the hydropedological concept, which was developed by careful study of a single small watershed (W3), to the scale of the entire HBR valley.
-This will likely involve designation of one or more new hydropedologic units because as we scale up, more types of topography and soil parent materials are included.
+The next phase in this research is to extend the hydropedological concept, which was developed by careful study of our hydrologic reference watershed (W3), to the scale of the entire HBR valley.
+Our research question is:

+What additional hydropedological units are encountered as we scale up to the entire HBR valley?

+Approach.
 We propose to utilize existing soil descriptions recorded for the valley-wide network of permanent vegetation monitoring plots as validation of a trial application, extending the hydropedologic model beyond W3.
 Based on the results from this pilot project, new hydropedologic transects will be established to document valley-wide patterns in soil development and water table fluctuation.
-These additional monitoring data will allow a revision of the W3 model to one that is suitable for use at the scale of the entire HBR valley and in the broader upland glaciated landscape of the Northeast.
+These additional monitoring data will allow a revision of the W3 model to one that is suitable for use at the scale of the entire HBR valley and in the broader upland glaciated landscape of the Northern Forest.

-2.5.2 Valley-wide stream survey (Research team: Bailey, Likens?…)
+2.5.2 Headwater streams and Valley-wide stream survey (Research team: Bailey, Likens?…)